STIMULUS PACKAGE FAQ

 |Certainly you may, as you fall under the Service sector, and if you meet the following requirements you stand a chance of being assisted:

 a.
-Applicants should have been registered with the SSC as at 1 February 2020.
+Applicants should have been registered for a period of six (6) months by 01 February 2020.

 b.
 Applicants should be able to prove loss of income related to COVID19¹.